 The good news is that customer-centric practices do not only serve the interests of the customer, they also serve to improve the employee experience.
 In our 2011 Employee Engagement Trend report, we were interested in examining how an organization’s approach to customer-centricity impacts employees, and we found a compelling story.
 Using employee feedback, we were able to extract seven practices that differentiate customer-centric from company-centric companies.
 We will examine each of these practices in the following three parts of this series.

-Customer-centric companies consistently follow these seven practices and boast 6x the number of Fully Engaged employees and 12x fewer Actively Disengaged employees than their company-centered counterparts.
+Customer-centric cultures consistently follow these seven practices and boast 6x the number of Fully Engaged employees and 12x fewer Actively Disengaged employees than their company-centered counterparts.
 These seven practices reveal how leaders are successfully communicating to employees that getting close to the customer is imperative to the future growth and success of the company.